★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Two Sided Network

-Large daily user base attracts advertiser demand; advertiser spend funds product and AI investment (feedback loop).
+Large daily user base attracts advertiser demand; advertiser spend funds product, recommendation, and AI investment in a reinforcing feedback loop.

 Erosion risks